INVEST IN YOUR YOGA PRACTICE AND YOUR COMMUNITY: MAKE A GIFT TO IYDC!

 3-hour asana and pranayama workshop

-Yoga Minute Clinic Begun in Fall 2020, the Yoga Minute Clinic pops up at a local farmer’s market where an IYDC teacher and apprentices hold a booth.
+Got a Minute?
+Yoga Clinic Begun in Fall 2020, the Yoga Clinic pops up at a local farmer’s market where an IYDC teacher and apprentices hold a booth.
 They conduct brief interviews with members of the public as to their ailments, aches, pains, etc. and teach a few yoga poses to help ease those ailments.
 Partnering with an established and trusted community farmer’s market and meeting folks where they are brings yoga as a healing justice practice and a public good into the community.
 This service is offered free of charge (donations welcome) with the idea that payment, transportation to the studio, and other barriers to access are eliminated.
-We dispel the stereotype of yoga as a practice for young, fit, white people, who have money, equipment, and cultural/social capital.
+We dispel the stereotype of yoga as a practice for young, fit, white people, and those with money, equipment, and cultural/social capital.
 This also spreads the knowledge of Iyengar Yoga and gives apprentices a broad hands-on experience of therapeutic strategies while building relations with our neighbors and community.

 Iyengar Yoga Detroit Collective - 2321 Caniff Avenue, Hamtramck, MI 48212 - 313.528 9493 Contact us!
 Copyright 2016 - All rights reserved